 Yeah, yeah, the dried stuff is fine.
 Put it in some perfectly salted water for just the right number of minutes and you can still enjoy toothsome al dente noodles.
 But homemade pasta has a magical texture that can't be easily replicated through store-bought stuff.
 It's why a quality Italian restaurant will be proud to tell you that their tagliatelle is made in-house.

 Marc Vetri, for one, knows the importance of a properly made plate of pasta.
-The guy is at the centre of the Vetri family restaurant empire, and he's even written an expansive cookbook on the subject called Mastering Pasta.
+The guy is at the center of the Vetri family restaurant empire, and he's even written an expansive cookbook on the subject called Mastering Pasta.

 So, most important, he'll tell you, is the flour.
 Cut it out with the crappy bagged stuff from that Horrible Supermarket Down the Street.
 Know your wheat.